Campus/Field Activity or Campus Access

 We recognize that some people with health concerns and chronic illnesses may be concerned about the potential impact COVID-19 virus.
 If you have been advised to work-from-home by your doctor please do the following:

 - Talk to your manager advising them of your situation and explore a work-from-home accommodation.
 If you are able to work remotely no further steps are required.

-- If your position cannot be done remotely you may qualify to access disability/sick leave benefits under the disability plan under which you are covered.
-Submit a Wellness Referral to initiate the medical leave process.
-The referral will be sent to arc Health, the University’s third-party disability and medical accommodation service provider.
+- If your position cannot be done remotely you may qualify to access disability/sick leave benefits under the disability plan under which you are covered or alternate options can be explored with your people leader and HR Strategic Business Advisor (SBA).

 Based on the latest science on COVID-19, the time from exposure to developing symptoms can take up to 14 days.
 If you have not developed symptoms over this time, the risk of having COVID-19 is low and you can return to work.

 Note: If you have a confirmed case please talk to your doctor to confirm you are well to return to work.
 However, if you have had another exposure during the initial 14-day period (for example, from a family member that becomes ill) the self-isolation must extend for 14 days from the last exposure.

 The outbreak of COVID-19 may be stressful for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 If you need help, use the university's employee and family assistance program.